 The key to achieving relief for IBS is for people to embrace the understanding that IBS is a condition in which multiple factors can contribute to its development and can trigger the symptoms.
 Some examples include:

 - There may be a family history of IBS or disease with similar symptoms.

 - Symptoms may be preceded by a GI infection, such as food poisoning.

 - Symptoms may be related to stressful events

-A knowledgeable physician can diagnose IBS by careful review of your symptoms, a physical examination, and selected diagnostic procedures that are often limited to a few basic tests.
+A knowledgeable healthcare provider can diagnose IBS by careful review of your symptoms, a physical examination, and selected diagnostic procedures that are often limited to a few basic tests.

 - establishing an effective patient-physician relationship,